Paulsky/tax-switch/README.txt

 * `class-name`: Adds custom CSS classes to the switch.
     - Default: is-style-default
-    - Options: is-style-default, is-style-inline, or custom classes
+    - Options: is-style-default, is-style-inline, is-style-flat-pill, or custom classes
 * `switch-type`: Determines the style of the toggle.
  	- Default: `switch`
  	- Options: `switch`, `buttons`